Table of Contents

 5. Contact Local Businesses to Sell Leads To

 If you want to sell leads to local businesses, it’s all about building relationships.
 You can start with an email campaign or networking on social platforms.
 If it’s feasible, you can also try offline techniques like attending industry trade shows and conferences.
 Try handing out old-fashioned business cards and follow up with content from your site.

-Tips for Growing Your Local Lead Gen Site
+Tips for Growing Your Local Lead Generation Business Site

 Now that you have your local lead gen site up and running, it’s time to help it grow.
 Like growing a seedling, this requires a lot of time and patience.
 Here are a few tips to optimize that growth:

 1. Blog – Grow Content Every Month

 Well, everybody likes reading great, high-quality content, and that’s exactly what you’re going to do with your blog.
 Focus on industry pain points and questions people ask in Q&A sites and remember to offer solutions for these common issues.

 Blogs help establish your authority and build loyalty amongst both potential leads as well as business clients.

 2. Offer Free Leads to Local Businesses for Limited Time to Enroll Businesses